Available for opportunities

 HPA scaling on CPU & memory metrics

-SonarQube quality gates block bad builds
+SonarQube quality gates block bad builds at source

-Modular Terraform for multi-env parity
+Modular Terraform for consistent multi-env parity

 02